The digital marketing industry is dynamic and ever-changing.

-This shows just how important it is to invest in proper SEO practices as this can increase your ranking on Google and other search engines.
-Essentially, ranking your company or business website high on search engines can turn out to be the best form of advertising for your product or service.
+This shows just how important it is to invest in proper SEO practices, which can increase your ranking on Google and other search engines.
+Ranking your company or business website high on search engines is the best form of advertising for your product or service.

 72% of online marketers consider high-quality content creation as the most efficient SEO tactic.

 It’s not enough to create content and post it on your website.
 You should also be mindful of how relevant it is if you want it to make the most of your SEO strategy.
 Here’s the deal: with good content, you have a better chance of building trust with your clientele, which can translate to a lead.